wentallout/gaming/README.md

 - Wolfenstein II: The New Colossus  → not sure
 - Deathloop  → innovative story and ideas?
 - God of War: Ragnarok  ⭐⭐⭐⭐   might be a downgrade from the first GoW
-- The Witcher 3: Wild Hunt  ⭐⭐⭐⭐⭐
+- The Witcher 3: Wild Hunt  ? →i n progress.
-- Cyberpunk 2077  ⭐⭐⭐⭐ → I love the cyberpunk genre but not sure about game performance
+- Cyberpunk 2077  ⭐⭐⭐⭐ → It seems to have been fixed after its horrible launch.
+Will look deeper.
 - Superliminal
 - Viewfinder
 - Nine Sols